DFE-Digital/schools-experience/app/notify/notify_email/candidate_signin_link.5b451894-3640-47df-a119-6461ecb890d9.md

 ((confirmation_link))

-This link will expire within 1 hour.
+This link will expire within 24 hours.